Overview

 - Expandable figures with captions and figure numbers

-- Link outs in-place to enpoint pages
+- Link outs in-place to endpoint pages

 - See annotations (e.g. notes, flags)